Thank you for stopping by.. Shop online - Support your Friends.......Explore your Parks - Challenge!

 FWSP depends on the generosity of donors for the funds required to carry out its mission of preserving, protecting, promoting, and enhancing Wisconsin State Parks, Trails, Forests, and Recreation Areas.

-In addition, The Friends of Wisconsin State Parks purchased two accessible kayaks for over $6600 and ten bike repair stations for $20,000.
+In addition, in 2022, The Friends of Wisconsin State Parks purchased two accessible kayaks for over $6600 and ten bike repair stations for $20,000.
 YOUR DONATIONS COUNT!

 • Monetary Donation - Download PDF (Print, fill out, and mail form)